wonderworks-software/PyFlowOpenCv/README.md

 ```bash
     pip install -r requirements.txt
 ```

-To run the program in standalone mode, run pyflow.py in the root folder of PyFlow project.
-You can also invoke pyflow.exe on windows or pyflow on unix OS.
+To run the program in standalone mode, you can invoke pyflow.exe on windows or pyflow on unix OS.
 Program is located inside PATH/TO/PYTHON/Scripts.
+You can also run pyflow.py in the root folder of PyFlow(not PyFlowOpenCV) project.

 You can enable the PyFlowOpenCv package by one of the following ways ( Just pick one, not all).

 - put the addition package path to 'Additional package locations' on preferences dialog.Make sure you add path of PyFlow/Packages under PyFlowOpenCv project to the 'additional package location' edit.
  ![addpackage](docs/source/res/add_package_path.png)